 An article is a kind of post that typically has more structure than a simple note.
-Articles usually have a name (title), multiple paragraphs, and often subheadings, blockquotes, and a footer of references or citations.
+Articles usually have a name (title), multiple paragraphs, and often subheadings, blockquotes, embedded images, and a footer of references or citations.

 There are plenty of examples of IndieWeb sites posting articles, as articles essentially represent what used to simply be called "blog posts".

 gRegor Morrill has been publishing articles using Nucleus since 2002-01-26:

 - At the time, I treated my site more like a journal and the design did not use titles for each post.
 In later years, I added default titles for entries missing them.